-- 56. The primary principle guiding the imposition of penalties for breaches of election rules is to redress any advantage gained by the offending party. - 57.
-Penalties should be proportionate to the severity of the breach and aim to restore a fair and level playing field for all candidates. - 58.
-The breaking of elections rules and regulations may result in the application of penalties.
-The DRO reserves the right to impose any reasonable penalty in light of the circumstances but, as a guide a candidate can: - a.
+57. The breaking of elections rules and regulations may result in the application of penalties.
+The DRO reserves the right to impose any reasonable penalty in light of the circumstances but, as a guide a candidate can:

+- a.
 Receive an informal warning; - b.
 Receive a formal written warning; - c.
-Be disqualified from the elections; - d.
-Campaigning ban; - e.
-Reduction or removal of candidate budget. - 59.
-If a candidate in a slate breaches the elections rules and receives a penalty, all members of the slate will receive the same penalty.
-The DRO can choose to apply incremental penalties within the slate as a result of misconduct by different members.
-This means penalties can escalate even if the same individuals are not repeatedly at fault. - 60.
+Be disqualified from the elections - 58.
+If a penalty is applied to a candidate who is in a slate, the same penalty will be applied to all members of the slate.
+The DRO can apply incremental penalties to a whole slate as a result of the misconduct of different members of the slate i.e. the same members of the slate do not have to have committed misconduct for the penalty being applied to be escalated. - 59.
 Should a candidate be alleged to be in serious breach of the rules then they may be suspended by the DRO from campaigning until such time as they are reinstated, penalised or disqualified. - a.
-Within 48 hours of any such suspension the DRO must make a decision as to whether a suspended candidate may continue to take part in the elections process. - 61.All candidates are strongly advised to consult the DRO or relevant Union staff member if they are unsure of any of the rules.

-- 62. An appeal against any penalty may be made in writing to the RO within 2 days of the decision.
-If the appeal is successful, it will not be grounds for declaring the elections void. - 63.
+Within 48 hours of any such suspension the DRO must make a decision as to whether a suspended candidate may continue to take part in the elections process. - 60.
+All candidates are strongly advised to consult the DRO or relevant Union staff member if they are unsure of any of the rules. - 61.
+An appeal against any penalty may be made in writing to the RO within 2 days of the decision.
+If the appeal is successful, it will not be grounds for declaring the elections void. - 62.
 The RO may cancel an election on the recommendation of the DRO if they find that there has been material irregularity or there is other sufficient cause to question the fairness of the election.
 A timetable for a fresh election will then be determined.